Pi Sigma Alpha

 Pi Sigma Alpha is a member of the Association of College Honor Societies (ACHS) and is designated as a "Specialized, Upper-Division" society.
 Because Pi Sigma Alpha is a member of the ACHS, the U.S. Office of Personnel Management allows its members to apply for federal government positions listed at a higher entry-level grade than non-member candidates.
 Members may apply for the Pi Sigma Alpha/ Howard Penniman Scholarships for Graduate Study in Political Science, scholarships for Washington Semester programs, and for Best Paper Awards.
 All ACHS honor society student members are also entitled to automatic tuition reductions for Washigton internship programs run by the Washington Internship Institute, the Fund for American Students, and the Washington Center.

-For more information about the Rhodes chapter of PSA—TAU DELTA—please contact the chapter advisor, Dr. Daniel Cullen, at email@example.com.
+For more information about the Rhodes chapter of PSA—TAU DELTA—please contact the chapter advisor, Dr. Renee Johnson, at email@example.com.

 William A. McGriff ′13, Sarah C. Delph ′13, Maria C. Raffanti ′13, Mary C. Sanders ′13, and Erik C. Klingbeil ′13.

 Congratulations on your outstanding achievements.Pi Sigma Alpha Web site >>